PaulConyngham/jekyll-now/about.md

-consulting Electrical Engineer for both [WSP Parsons Brinckerhoff](http://www.wsp-pb.com/wsp-au-nz/) & [Aurecon](https://www.aurecongroup.com/) but needless to say, that I was frustrated because I could not help seeing how everyday mundane repetitive tasks in engineering might someday be automated with machine learning.
+consulting Electrical Engineer for both [WSP Parsons Brinckerhoff](http://www.wsp-pb.com/wsp-au-nz/) & [Aurecon](https://www.aurecongroup.com/) but needless to say, that I was frustrated because I could not help seeing how everyday mundane repetitive tasks in engineering might someday be automated with Machine Learning.
 I pushed hard for some of my ML ideas to get implemented at these companies, but most people laughed & no one took Machine Learning seriously.

 All was not lost however!
-As the restlessness caused by the knowledge of how all this would change caused me to travel the world & see it in a new light.
+Restlessness caused by knowing how all this would change caused me to travel the world & see it in a new light.
 I was lucky enough to visit all of the countries below:

 ![alt text](https://image.ibb.co/hP0q28/places_Ihave_Been.png)